Bikes · Resale guide

 How Much Is a Used KTM Duke 200 Worth in India?

-A used KTM Duke 200 is worth ₹84,000 – ₹1,30,000 in India in 2026, depending on its overall condition, model year, and service history.
-This range reflects the typical market value for bikes that are 6-14 years old.
-Newer BS6 models with low mileage and excellent maintenance will fetch prices at the higher end, while older BS3 or BS4 bikes with visible wear and tear will fall into the lower bracket.
+A used KTM Duke 200 is worth ₹84,000 to ₹1,30,000 in India in 2026, depending on its overall condition, model year, and service history.
+The actual price you’ll pay or get will swing based on factors like how many kilometres it’s run, if it’s a BS3, BS4, or BS6 model, and its cosmetic state.
+Newer BS6 models with low mileage and complete service records will naturally command the higher end of this range.
+Older, higher-mileage bikes with visible wear will fall towards the lower end.

 Is the KTM Duke 200 Still Worth It in 2026?